FreeRCT/FreeRCT/developer_documentation/data_format.rst

 =======  ======  =======  ==================  ================================================================
 Offset   Length  Version  Field name          Description
 =======  ======  =======  ==================  ================================================================
-   0       4       1-     n_back              Reference to the background tracks for north view.
+  --       4       1-5    n_back              Reference to the background tracks for north view.
-   4       4       2-     e_back              Reference to the background tracks for east view.
+  --       4       2-5    e_back              Reference to the background tracks for east view.
-   8       4       2-     s_back              Reference to the background tracks for south view.
+  --       4       2-5    s_back              Reference to the background tracks for south view.
-  12       4       2-     w_back              Reference to the background tracks for west view.
+  --       4       2-5    w_back              Reference to the background tracks for west view.
-  16       4       2-     n_front             Reference to the front tracks for north view.
+  --       4       2-5    n_front             Reference to the front tracks for north view.
-  20       4       2-     e_front             Reference to the front tracks for east view.
+  --       4       2-5    e_front             Reference to the front tracks for east view.
-  24       4       2-     s_front             Reference to the front tracks for south view.
+  --       4       2-5    s_front             Reference to the front tracks for south view.
-  28       4       2-     w_front             Reference to the front tracks for west view.
+  --       4       2-5    w_front             Reference to the front tracks for west view.
+   0       4       6-     bg                  Background images (reference to an FSET block).
+   4       4       6-     fg                  Foreground images (reference to an FSET block).
-  32       1       1-     dx                  Relative X position of the voxel.
+   8       1       1-     dx                  Relative X position of the voxel.
-  33       1       1-     dy                  Relative Y position of the voxel.
+   9       1       1-     dy                  Relative Y position of the voxel.
-  34       1       1-     dz                  Relative Z position of the voxel.
+  10       1       1-     dz                  Relative Z position of the voxel.
-  35       1       1-     flags               Flags of the voxel (space requirements, platforms).
+  11       1       1-     flags               Flags of the voxel (space requirements, platforms).
-  36                                          Total length of a voxel definition.
+  12                                          Total length of a voxel definition.
 =======  ======  =======  ==================  ================================================================

 The flags are defined as follows: